- Starts at: 09:00h

 2517 JN The Hague

-Registration is open for our highly successful Winter Academy on Artificial Intelligence and International Law.
-In the second edition of this unique and innovative training, you will get the latest insights into current and future issues raised by AI from the perspective of international law.
+The Asser Institute is offering the second edition of the Winter Academy on Artificial Intelligence and International Law.
+Over the course of one week, you will get the latest insights into current and future issues raised by AI from the perspective of international law.

 Learn more about: